 Hiking in Vintgar Gorge

-The hike through the gorge is very pleasant.
-You will follow a clear boardwalk along the edge of the river that runs through the centre of the gorge.
+When hiking in Vintgar Gorge, you will follow a clear boardwalk along the edge of the river that runs through the centre of the gorge.
 From the boardwalk you can admire the natural beauty that surrounds you.
 There’s lots of nature to spot on your walk too, from flora and fauna, to fish in the river, to birds and butterflies.
 It is a very easy and flat walk just shy of 2km until you reach Sum waterfall, where there is a rest point and a cafe selling refreshments.

 From this point, you can choose which circular route to take back to the entrance, as the walk through the gorge is one way only.
 You can also choose to head down to the bottom of Sum waterfall, where you’ll see people swimming and cooling off on a hot day.